 [Au: note that it is a journal restriction that each glossary definition must be standalone (i.e. every glossary term must have its own definition).
 Apologies that I didn’t spot that earlier.
 Where relevant, the definitions can mention other terms, but these other terms must have their own, dedicated definitions separately]

+Chris to deal with glossary

+DONE (but check!)

 Page 22 line 25: "gen" should read "genetic"

+Gib to deal with

+DONE

 Suppl Box S1 line 3: "to differ the" should read "to differ from the"

+Gib to deal with

+DONE

 Suppl Box S1 2nd table: It is not clear what the unit of analysis is in this allelic table.
 Are you assuming that haplotypes have been measured and can be determined with certainty?
 I recommend you remove this table and instead just use the usual logistic regression equation (with genotypes coded additively) to illustrate the concept of a 1df test of interaction in an allelic model.

+Wenhua to deal with

 Referee report: Referee #2